 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

 Tomoshibi Light: Collected Poetry by Emperor Akihito and Empress Michiko.
-Published in 1991, this book collects 166 poems by Japan's current emperor and 140 by the empress.
+Published in 1991, this book collects 166 poems by Japan's former emperor and 140 by the empress.
 Some were written for the imperial family's annual New Year's Poetry Reading, and others mark special events in the Japanese calendar.
 Translated and annotated.

 The Chrysanthemum Throne: A History of the Emperors of Japan by Peter Martin.
 The Japanese imperial dynasty can be traced back some 1,600 years, making it the world's oldest hereditary monarchy.
 This first general study of the institution throughout its history includes material previously available only in Japanese.